EdenWise/hjcrc/hjcrc.md

 ## Notes

-• Angels work on people's misunderstanding.

 • Introduction: • g*od games---define all as a game?
 Playing?
 Using pawns?
 Zero-sum game? • heaven has evolved to: following the free, a gravity pulling everybody ~~These religions are about getting "saved"---a fixed, synthetic, perspective-based, ignorant-of-fairness comfort.
 All people are~~ **gravitating toward this safety**~~, few can see it~~ **clearly**.
 The people that fail to understand "heaven" get the Jewish rewardees excited.
 What is heaven?
 It has graduated to following free.
 Following the free---the gravity all are being pulled to • godhead*

-• "Cause you simply came before me (oh god), I will give to you so that I may be like you and get higher from it.

 • Desperate females were finally given their own rule, part of the great Jewish TWO system.

-~~Male desperate when met a desperate female said:~~

--   ~~Women can hardly rule.~~

--   ~~Are pushovers.~~

-> ~~• This spurned:~~

--   ~~Obstinate, female god wanted it her own way (tried to make her own rules, and largely did) but had to take what was left~~

--   ~~Was rewarded for being misdirected by Jews/male-desperate.
-(Abram's Sarai from the start; this misdirection would help heaven from becoming too obvious.)~~

--   Phht...
-Jewish two system: males first: directed; females second: misdirected, submissive (Gen 3:16)

 • "They made me do it (the left)"---false; began with Job, started by right.

-• Right: built from beauty methodology: vain, superficial, guilt avoiding.
+• Section: Beauty Myth—right built from beauty methodology: vain, superficial, guilt avoiding.

 • The two shapes put together form the Star of David... a physical representation about how these societies formed.

 • The war of the right has become combative and scares the people left behind

-• The Christians create the angels; the angels make the rules (if endorsed by the **J**ews).: Bathsheba is accepted*, they reward divinity*, and also (hush-hush) mislead the secrets.
+• The Christians create most of the angels; the angels gotten-away-with-behavior make the rules (if endorsed by the **Jews**).: Bathsheba is accepted, they reward divinity, and also (hush-hush) mislead the secrets.

-• The Jews make themselves invisible (in presence).
-Their behavior represents their angel (another's behavior) and hence are amused at being called evil.
+• The Jews behavior appears?! to represents their angel (another's behavior).
+This removal helps them being amused at being called evil.

 \+ Saved feel it is more about avoiding Jews that listening to poor.